 Hospital Survey on Patient Safety Culture

 In 2004, the Agency for Healthcare Research and Quality (AHRQ) released the Hospital Survey on Patient Safety Culture, a staff survey designed to help hospitals assess the culture of safety in their institutions.
-Since then, hundreds of hospitals across the U.S. and internationally have implemented the survey.
+Since then, hundreds of hospitals across the United States and internationally have implemented the survey.

 In response to requests from hospitals interested in comparing their safety culture survey results to other hospitals, AHRQ funded the development of a comparative database on the survey in 2006.
-The database is comprised of voluntarily submitted data from U.S. hospitals that administered the survey.
-Comparative database reports were produced in 2007, 2008, 2009, and 2010, and will be produced yearly through at least 2012.
+The database comprises voluntarily submitted data from U.S. hospitals that administered the survey.
+Comparative database reports were produced in 2007, 2008, 2009, 2010, 2012, and 2014.

 Hospital Survey Toolkit

 - Hospital Survey—English ( PDF Version [ - 170.56 KB] ; MS Word Version [ - 153 KB] ).